- About Us

-Kim always knew since a young age that she’d end up working in a field dedicated to animal welfare; it just took her some time to realize it!
+Kim knew at a young age that she’d end up working in a field dedicated to animal welfare; it just took her some time to get there!
 Today, she is proud to be Hambright Animal Hospital’s Practice Manager.

-Kim was born and raised in California.
-She got her foot in the door of the animal-care profession by taking a job with a mobile veterinarian, then moved into numerous roles in specialty and emergency medicine while continuing to volunteer in animal shelters.
-It wasn’t long before she transitioned into the world of general practice.
+Kim got her foot in the door of the animal-care profession by taking a job with a mobile veterinarian, then moved into numerous roles in specialty and emergency medicine while continuing to volunteer in animal shelters.
+It wasn’t long before she transitioned into the world of general practice!

-Kim and her family moved from California to North Carolina in 2018 and eventually settled in Huntersville.
-She was thrilled to join the Hambright Animal Hospital team in 2019 and looks forward to continuing to help the pets and their animal owners of the Charlotte area.
+Kim and her growing family settled in North Carolina in 2018.
+She was thrilled to join the Hambright Animal Hospital team in 2019 and looks forward to continuing to help the pets and their pet-parents!
 Kim loves to work behind-the-scenes to keep everything running smoothly here at the hospital, and knowing that she’s contributing to something much bigger than herself is the ultimate reward for her.

-When time permits away from work, Kim enjoys hiking and camping, discovering new restaurants, and reading.
-She also enjoys making memories with her husband, two human boys and two canine girls!
+When away from work, Kim enjoys hiking and camping, discovering new restaurants, snuggling her three rescue pups, and reading.

 Before becoming a veterinary professional, Danielle worked in sales for several years but didn’t feel completely satisfied.
 She felt a calling to take her career in another direction—it wasn’t long before she realized that her true path involved animals.
 Danielle hasn’t looked back since.
 Now, she’s a proud member of the Hambright Animal Hospital family!